alexwlchan/alexwlchan.net/src/_articles/2023/2023-03-02-balancing-act.md

 ---
-layout: post
+layout: article
 date: 2023-03-02 14:03:08 +00:00
 title: Splitting a class into balanced groups
 summary: How do you make sure everyone gets to work with everyone else?
-tags:
+topics:
-  - combinatorics
+  - Maths
-  - python
+  - Python
 colors:
   index_light: "#8c3526"
   index_dark:  "#d7a59d"
-old_syntax_highlighting: true
 ---

 Earlier this week, my mum sent me an interesting problem.